aws-samples/gitlab-for-eks/content/040_gitlab_gitops_via_agent/044_link_and_test_repositories.md

 {{< admonition type=tip title="Tip" open=true >}}

 These methods of linking the projects are loosely coupled.
-The benefits of this approach are described in [Loose Project Coupling](https://gitlab.com/guided-explorations/gl-k8s-agent/gitops/envs/world-greetings-env-1#loose-project-coupling)
+The benefits of this approach are described in [Loose Project Coupling](https://gitlab.com/groups/guided-explorations/gl-k8s-agent/gitops/-/wikis/home#loose-project-coupling)
 {{< /admonition >}}

 ### Scheduled Pipeline Model

 1. In 'yourpersonalgroup/world-greetings-env-1’ *Click* **CI/CD => Schedules**

-2. On the upper left of the page, *Click* **New schedule**
+2. On the upper right of the page, *Click* **New schedule** (button)

 3. Under Description *Type* **CheckForNewContainerVersion**